MTA-STS Configuration Guide

 What is MTA-STS?

-Add a TXT record at _mta-sts.yourdomain.com:
+Add a TXT record at _mta-sts.yourdomain.com announcing the current policy version:

 version: STSv1